 Francisella tularensis is an aerobic, gram-negative coccobacillus and is the causative agent of tularemia.
 Tularemia occurs throughout North America in addition to Europe, Asia, and the Middle East although it is relatively uncommon.
 The disease affects both animals and humans and is transmitted primarily through contact with infected animals or bites from ticks and flies.
 Transmission may also occur through the inhalation of dust or aerosols containing the bacterium.
 F. tularensis is also designated as a select agent.
-Submission Criteria: Specimens must be collected in EDTA blood collection tubes and stored at 2-8°C. Specimens may be stored at refrigerated temperatures (2-8°C) but must be received at the testing laboratory within seven days of collection.
-Specimens must be shipped to the testing laboratory using enough cold packs to maintain refrigerated temperature.
+Submission Criteria: Specimens must be collected in EDTA blood collection tubes and stored at 2-8°C. Specimens must be received at the testing laboratory within seven days of collection.
+Specimens less than 24 hours old must arrive between 2-30°C. Specimens between 2-7 days old must arrive between 2-8°C. Ship specimens to the testing laboratory using enough frozen cold packs to maintain refrigerated temperature.
 Do not freeze specimens.